unitycs/GB28181Platform/README.md

 ## License

-All source code was authorized under GPL v3 and later
+All source code was authorised under GPL v3 and later